 Hello writer, I’m the founder and facilitator of To Live and Write in Alameda, a writing community that exists on Facebook and in real life, happily growing and thriving since 2014.
 That’s how I became a coach.

-Five years ago, I was too shy to join someone else’s group, so I set out to create a space that could accommodate and celebrate writers from all walks of life, in every stage of embracing what it means to be a writer.
+Once upon a time, I was too shy and intimidated to join anyone else’s group, so I set out to create a space that could accommodate and celebrate writers from all walks of life, in every stage of embracing what it means to be a writer.
 It seems to be working.

 I’m a big believer in establishing and nurturing the creative habit.
-I’m an equally big believer in providing safe and supportive opportunities for you to share your work, if that’s what you’re looking for.
-For example, Alameda Shorts and Local Voices: A Broken Mic come directly from the dreams and wishes of different members of To Live and Write in Alameda.
+I’m an equally big believer in providing safe, inclusive, and supportive opportunities for you to share your work, if that’s what you’re looking for.
+Did you know that Alameda Shorts and Local Voices: A Broken Mic come directly from the dreams and wishes of different members of To Live and Write in Alameda?
+So do my workshops, retreats, and labs.

 I’m an unrepentant cat lover and life-long learner with an addiction to exploration, experimentation, and failing forward into success.
 One day, maybe, I’ll feel like a grown up.